ars523/st-t/README.md

    ```

 4. **Start the Development Server**
-   Open your terminal and change to the project directory:
+   Run the development server to view the project:
    ```bash
    npm run dev
    ```